-Why your washing machine smells
+Why your washing machine stinks

-If you don’t do anything about your grease lice, chances are your clothes will smell like it too.
-Over time, it can even cause stains that are very difficult to wash out.
+Many people tend to use more liquid detergent if their washing machine smells, but in the case of grease lice this is counterproductive.
+If you don’t do anything about your grease louse, chances are your clothes will smell of it too.
+In time, it can even cause stains, which are very difficult to wash out.

-How to get rid of a smelly washing machine
+How to get rid of a smelly washing machine?

 Preventing a smelly washing machine